Budgeting for burst pipes

 - The cost of locating and accessing the leak

 - The cost of repairing the leak

-- The cost of water damage as a result of the leak
+- The cost of water damage to fixtures and fittings as a result of the leak

 Locating a leak can be tricky.
 If a leak is coming from an area of the house you don’t have access to, you may need to call in an expert.

 Trace and access cover will cover the cost of finding the source of the problem.
 Without this, your insurer may cover the cost of the leak but you could find yourself having to cover the costs to repair access holes in walls or floors.

 Before assessing the water damage, the burst pipe must first be fixed.
 Again, this cost may be included in your home insurance, but always check.

 For added protection, it’s worth considering having home emergency cover in your policy: this can protect you if you need to call in an emergency plumber.